County of Santa Barbara

 CONTROL AND WATER CONSERVATION DISTRICT

-Consider recommendations regarding Agreements for Services of Independent Contractor with
+Consider recommendations regarding Agreements for Services of Independent Contractor

-engineering services, as follows:
+construction engineering services, as follows:

 Acting as the Board of Directors, Flood Control and Water Conservation District:

-a) Approve and authorize the Chair to execute Agreements for Services of Independent Contractor
+a) Approve and authorize the Chair to execute Agreements for Services of Independent

-for Construction Engineering Services on an “as needed” basis July 1, 2025 through June 30, 2028,
+Contractor for Construction Engineering Services on an “as needed” basis July 1, 2025

-with work being initiated via Task Orders and a total amount not to exceed $3,000,000.00 for each
+through June 30, 2028, with work being initiated via Task Orders and a total amount not to

-agreement with the following contractors:
+exceed $3,000,000.00 for each agreement with the following contractors:

 i) Filippin Engineering, Inc. (a local vendor); and